anshu-raj-123/user-information-ts/README.md

 Framer Motion: Employed for adding animations and transitions to enhance user experience.
 JSONPlaceholder API: Used as the source for fetching user data.

+Deployed Application
+You can access the deployed application (https://user-information-123.netlify.app/).